Yamaguchi Ube Airport

 Yamaguchi Ube Airport (山口宇部空港, Yamaguchi Ube Kūkō) is a domestic airport located 4.6 km southeast of Ube-Shinkawa Station, Ube, Yamaguchi Prefecture, Japan.
 It is the westernmost airport on the island of Honshu, and is marketed as an alternative to the Kitakyushu Airport for Yamaguchi prefecture residents flying to and from Tokyo.

 History

 The airport opened in 1966 as Ube Airport with daily propeller service to Haneda (ANA) and Itami (JDA).
 The airport was renamed to Yamaguchi Ube in 1980 following the introduction of jet service on the Haneda route.

 Facilities

 The airport has separate domestic and international terminals.
 There are three gates, two of which are connected to the domestic terminal, and the third of which is connected to both terminals.

+Airlines and destinations

+The following airlines serve the airport: